mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

         3,6,... |      1st, 2nd and 3rd artifact in a stimulus sweep
   - 20s interval: first 15 sweeps

-- [Note] when using a script, then either write down ALL used parameters OR use a parameter file that is dated and described in the metadata ... but needs to be independent from the script to ensure that a reused script does not contain changed parameters.
+NOTE: when using a script, then either write down ALL used parameters OR use a parameter file that is dated and described in the metadata ... but needs to be independent from the script to ensure that a reused script does not contain changed parameters.